 In Brazil, the auctions for reserve energy follow the inverted auctions model, in which the smallest price charged by the producer in the bid wins the slot.
-In the 2nd Brazilian Auction of Renewable Energy - Auction no 07/2010/41/, Neoenergia S/A offered the best prices for wind farm Arizona 1 Wind Power Plant CDM Project Activity, thus winning these slots.
-The price offered was BRL 134.59/MWh.
+In the 2nd Brazilian Auction of Renewable Energy - Auction no 07/2010 /43/, Neoenergia S/A offered the best prices for wind farm Mel 2 Wind Farm CDM Project Activity, thus winning these slots.
+The price offered was BRL 132.80/MWh.
 The power tariff is above the tariff applicable to other power generation sources, such as hydro power plants.
-For example auction A-5 from December 2011 resulted in an average price of BRL 102.18/MWh /67/.
+For example auction A-5 from December 2011 resulted in an average price of BRL 102.18/MWh /68/.

-A discount of 3.26% was applied to the PPA price, resulting in BRL 130.21/MWh because according to the PPA contract /22/ the amount of electricity generated has decreasing tolerance bands every quadrennial.
-When generating above those bands the extra electricity may be sold in the spot market, which has a lower price than the PPA.
+However according to the PPA contract /22/ the amount of electricity generated has decreasing tolerance bands every quadrennial.
+When generating above those bands the extra electricity may be sold in the spot market, which has a lower price than the PPA /27/.
 When generating below those bands the revenue will suffer a proportional discount by the price agreed in the auction.
-The discount of 3.26% reflects the most probable variation after a statistical analysis of 5 000 wind generation scenarios over 20 years.
+A discount of 3.40% was applied to the PPA price, resulting in BRL 128.28/MWh.
+The discount of 3.40% reflects the most probable variation (P50) in electricity generation, calculated after a statistical analysis of 5 000 wind generation scenarios over the 20 years of project activity.
+These variations in the wind generation are not presented in the financial analysis /4/, but are presented in the supporting file "Resultados Simulación A-3 Agio 30V1.xls" /25/, for clearness.
+This approach is considered conservative by DNV as the P50 means that the applied discount covers 50% of the possible scenarios.

-DNV assessed those scenarios at "Resultados Simulación A-3 Agio 30V1.xls" /25/ and confirmed that the discount is taking in consideration the risks associated with climate conditions the inevitable uncertainty of electricity generation by wind farms.
+DNV assessed those scenarios at "Resultados Simulación A-3 Agio 30V1.xls" /25/ and confirmed that the discount is taking into consideration the risks associated with climate conditions, the inevitable uncertainty of electricity generation by wind farms

-These prices will not change until the end of the PPA period, of 20 years, only varying according to the inflation.
+These prices will not change until the end of the PPA period of 20 years.